Is Digital Game Distribution The Future For Gaming? (Games Blog Banter)

 The Physical Issue?

-This situation then got me thinking about the way games are still being distributed, I wondered how many other people like me were willing to pay for it on the day of release – I’d taken a day off work and everything!
-It eventually took me around 2 weeks till I found a store to buy it from – I’d have bought it from an online store before then, but I’d got that annoyed by the situation I’d decided to just wait for the PC release again, it was only because I saw it and it was only an impulse buy that meant they got my money this time around.
+This situation then got me thinking about the way games are still being distributed, I wondered how many other people like me were willing to pay for it on the day of release — I’d taken a day off work and everything!
+It eventually took me around 2 weeks until I found a store to buy it from — I’d have bought it from an online store before then, but I’d got that annoyed by the situation I’d decided to just wait for the PC release again, it was only because I saw it and it was only an impulse buy that meant they got my money this time around.

 If I hadn’t succumbed to an impulse buy (which is rather rare for me actually) then the developers and publishers would have got much less out of me when I bought the cheaper PC version further down the line.

-This whole experience really got my thinking about the actual practice of having to buy a game as a physical product.
+This whole experience really got me thinking about the actual practice of having to buy a game as a physical product.
 Surely, it’s becoming somewhat dated? – Even high street stores are beginning to stop stocking physical music CDs in favour of providing music downloads.

 What Does This Mean to the Gaming Industry?